Kerry Washington Shows Off Cleavage And Wears A Belly Chain For The 77th Golden Globes

 Washington is attending the annual awards show as a presenter for the night.
 According to Marie Claire, although Washington wasn’t nominated to take home a globe this year, she has been nominated twice before.
 The actress was nominated back in 2014 for her role as Olivia Pope in Scandal.
 In 2017, the Save The Last Dance actress was nominated for Confirmation, where she portrayed Anita Hill.

 Washington isn’t the only famous face that viewers can expect to see as a presenter this year.
-The Inquisitr previously reported that the event will have a star-studded roster of presenters, including Harvey Keitel, Salma Hayek, former Globe host Amy Poehler, Rami Malek, Dakota Fanning, Chris Evans, Tiffany Haddish, Kate McKinnon, Will Ferrell, Octavia Spencer, Sofia Vergara, Kerry Washington, Ted Danson, Daniel Craig, Glenn Close, Pierce Brosnan, Tim Allen, Scarlett Johansson and Charlize Theron.
-Ricky Gervais is returning as a host for the event.
+The Inquisitr previously reported that the event will have a star-studded roster of presenters, including Harvey Keitel, Salma Hayek, former Globe host Amy Poehler, Rami Malek, Dakota Fanning, Chris Evans, Tiffany Haddish, Kate McKinnon, Will Ferrell, Octavia Spencer, Sofia Vergara, Kerry Washington, Ted Danson, Daniel Craig, Glenn Close, Pierce Brosnan, Tim Allen, Scarlett Johansson, and Charlize Theron.